 Another very popular Chinese cheese is the Beijing Cheese.
 This cheese is produced from cow’s milk or goat milk and fermented to aid in the ripening of curds.
 The curds are then mixed with a variety of ingredients, including glutinous rice powder that aids in the growth of mould while allowing the cheese to ripen.
 These cheeses are normally served alongside special beef or chicken dishes that are prepared using the rennet cheese.

-Soya cheese is another Chinese food with a distinctive taste and texture.
-It is made from pasteurized soybeans, which are then rendered to aid in the production of the cheese.
+Soya cheese is another Chinese cuisine with a distinctive taste and texture for people who has lactose intolerant.
+It is made from pasteurized soybeans, which are then rendered to aid in the production of the yak milk cheese.
 Soy cheese is a firm and chewy texture unlike its European or American counterpart.
-While some westerners would question the ethics of such a food, with it being produced from animal products, the Chinese consume it on its natural way.
+While some westerners would question the ethics of such a american fast food chains, with it being produced from dairy products products, the Chinese consume it on its natural way.
 This means the animals do not die in the processing plant.

 Cheese is one of the few foods that are both healthy and cheap.
 When purchasing food from a Chinese restaurant, it is important to check labels carefully.
 Any cheese snacks should be thoroughly checked for ingredients.
 Many Chinese restaurants prepare their snacks using a pre-made package of Chinese cheese instead of making their own.
 Since this snack is easy to prepare and healthy, it should be a regular part of every Chinese meal.